Distinguished Service Award

 - Professional achievement: The recipient is amongst the leaders in the practice of law or the academic realm.

-- Service to the profession: The recipient has made long-term, exceptional volunteer contributions to the legal profession and the Society.
+- Service to the profession: The recipient has made long-term, exceptional volunteer contributions to elevate the legal profession

 - Community service: The recipient is an outstanding contributor to the community, through volunteer service and a commitment to making the world a better place.